 Court revives Open Meetings case against Clark County

-Favoring the Edward County Watchdogs, an Illinois Appellate Court recently reversed a circuit court’s judgment on a park district’s appeal for dismissal, finding the case challenging the district's actions concerning a closed meeting valid.
+Favoring the Edgar County Watchdogs, an Illinois Appellate Court recently reversed a circuit court’s judgment on a park district’s appeal for dismissal, finding the case challenging the district's actions concerning a closed meeting valid.

-Denying allegations of a “frivolous” lawsuit intended to “harass” a civic entity, Edward County Watchdogs this week alerted the public to the status change in their ongoing dissent over an initially denied sanction reversed by the Springfield court.
+Denying allegations of a “frivolous” lawsuit intended to “harass” a civic entity, Edgar County Watchdogs this week alerted the public to the status change in their ongoing dissent over an initially denied sanction reversed by the Springfield court.

 Kirk Allen and John Kraft, who operate the “Illinois Leaks” website, originally filed an action against Illinois’ Clark County Park District when its board allegedly “took action in a public meeting without properly notifying the public what they were voting on or what action they were taking” on Feb.
 17, 2015.

-In their grievance, the Edward County Watchdogs (ECW) cited the state’s Open Meetings Act, Section 2(e), which mandates that organizations such as the park district board must properly inform the public of their actions or votes.
+In their grievance, the Edgar County Watchdogs (ECW) cited the state’s Open Meetings Act, Section 2(e), which mandates that organizations such as the park district board must properly inform the public of their actions or votes.

 Their chief complaint, according to court documents, was that “among other things, the board provided an insufficient explanation — referred to as a 'public recital' in the Act — of items X and XI before voting to approve them.”